 We can check if our graph has any Θ -subgraph in O(n) time.
-If we find one, we can proceed by induction as in Case 2 of the proof of Theorem 2 We can reinsert the Θ -subgraph as described in Case 2 in O(1) time.
+If we find one, we can proceed by induction as in Case 2 of the proof of Theorem 2.
+We can reinsert the Θ -subgraph as described in Case 2 in O(1) time.

 Now assume that we have a vertex v of degree two.
-Execute a breadth first search from any vertex, and take a minimal vertex of degree two, that is, a vertex v of degree two, all of whose descendants are of degree three.
+Consider the subgraph induced by all vertices of degree two.
+It is a union of paths.
+For each path, check if its two endpoints have a common neighbor in the original graph.
+If it is the case, we have a cut edge such that one of the components is a cycle.
+Then proceed as in Case 4.
+Otherwise there is no such cut edge.
+Then execute a breadth first search from any vertex, and take a minimal vertex of degree two, that is, a vertex v of degree two, all of whose descendants are of degree three.
 If there is an edge in the graph connecting a descendant of v with a non-descendant, then there is a cycle through v; we can find a minimal one with a breadth first search from it and proceed as in Case 4.
 Otherwise, v can play the role of w in Case 3, and we can proceed recursively.

 Finally, if the graph is 3-regular, then we draw each component separately, except the last step, when we have to pick an ε small enough simultaneously for all components, this takes O(n) steps.
-We only have to find the greatest slope and pick an ε such that $\frac{\pi}{2} - \epsilon$ is even steeper.
+We only have to find the greatest slope and pick an ε such that $\frac{\pi}{2} + \varepsilon$ is even steeper.

 We believe that this algorithm is far from being optimal.
 It may perform a breadth first search for each induction step, which is probably not necessary.
 One may be able to replace this step by repeatedly updating the results of the first search.
-We cannot even rule out the problem can be solved in linear time.
+We cannot even rule out that the problem can be solved in linear time.